Tender Is the Night: Return to America

 After a certain point, Fitzgerald became stymied with the novel.
 He, Zelda, and their daughter Scottie returned to the United States in December 1926 after several years in Europe.
 Film producer John W. Considine Jr. invited Fitzgerald to Hollywood during its golden age to write a flapper comedy for United Artists.
 He agreed and moved into a studio-owned bungalow with Zelda in January 1927.
 In Hollywood, the Fitzgeralds attended parties where they danced the black bottom and mingled with film stars.

 While attending a lavish party at the Pickfair estate, Fitzgerald met 17-year-old Lois Moran, a starlet who had gained widespread fame for her role in Stella Dallas (1925).
 Desperate for intellectual conversation, Moran and Fitzgerald discussed literature and philosophy for hours while sitting on a staircase.
 Fitzgerald was 31 years old and past his prime, but the smitten Moran regarded him as a sophisticated, handsome, and gifted writer.
 Consequently, she pursued a relationship with him.
 The starlet became a muse for the author, and he wrote her into a short story called "Magnetism", in which a young Hollywood film starlet causes a married writer to waver in his sexual devotion to his wife.
 Fitzgerald later rewrote Rosemary Hoyt—one of the central characters in Tender is the Night—to mirror Moran.

 Jealous of Fitzgerald's relationship with Moran, an irate Zelda set fire to her expensive clothing in a bathtub as a self-destructive act.
 She disparaged the teenage Moran as "a breakfast food that many men identified with whatever they missed from life."
 Fitzgerald's relations with Moran further exacerbated the Fitzgeralds' marital difficulties and, after merely two months in Hollywood, the unhappy couple departed for Delaware in March 1927.

 Fitzgerald supported himself and his family in the late 1920s with his lucrative short-story output for slick magazines such as the Saturday Evening Post, but he was haunted by his inability to progress on the novel.
-Around 1929 he tried a new angle on the material, starting over with a shipboard story about a Hollywood director Lew Kelly and his wife Nicole as well as a young actress named Rosemary.
+Around 1929, he tried a new angle on the material, starting over with a shipboard story about a Hollywood director, Lew Kelly, and his wife, Nicole, as well as a young actress named Rosemary.
 But Fitzgerald only completed two chapters of this version.

-Zelda's mental illness
+Zelda's mental deterioration

+I always feel shocked and apologetic when I find myself momentarily in a calm mood... its so rare to find the appropriate emotion going toward the appropriate object...
+I'm rather angry because people won't let me be insane.